bjornblissing/osg-3rdparty-cmake/README.md

 The source code for respective library has to be downloaded separately, see download locations below.

 So far these scripts has been tested with successfully with:

-Visual Studio 2010 - 32 bit build
+* Visual Studio 2010 - 32 bit build
-Visual Studio 2010 - 64 bit build
+* Visual Studio 2010 - 64 bit build

-ZLIB
+zlib
 ----
 Sources for zlib can be downloaded from: http://www.zlib.net/